 Some of the metrics you identified and defined in the prior step can exist in a “silo” (e.g. work order completion) while others are dependent on measures or metrics from two or more different functional areas (e.g. cost per completed move).

-Here are some tips when developing your integrated scorecard approach:
+Here are some tips when developing your integrated facility management scorecard approach:

 - Relevant to the user: Consider your scorecard to be a set of pages, one designed for each user role.
 You may have separate documents/systems making up your scorecard depending upon your organization and underlying systems.